pipipi-pikachu/PPTist/README.md

 # 👀 Front-Row Reminder
 1. This project is a "Web Slideshow Application", not a "low-code platform", "H5 editor", "image editor", "whiteboard application", or similar tools.
-2. The target audience for this project is <b>developers with needs for [Web slideshow] development</b>.
+2. The target audience for this project is <b>developers with needs for [Web slideshow] development, basic web development experience is required</b>.
 The provided link is merely a demo address and does not offer any online services.
 You should not use this project directly as a tool, nor does it support out-of-the-box functionality.
 If you simply need a service or tool, you can opt for more excellent and mature products such as: [Slidev](https://sli.dev/)、[revealjs](https://revealjs.com/), etc.
 3. Here are some summarized [Frequently Asked Questions](/doc/Q&A.md).
 When raising Issues or submitting PRs for the first time, be sure to read this document in advance.